seaxe left Anglo Saxon History

 Carausius controlled the Wealden Iron production, Roman fleet shipbuilding at Pevensey and the Classis Britannica (the Roman Channel fleet), and appeared to be a very adept naval commander.

-In 293 AD, when the Caesar Constantius Chlorus recaptured his Gallic holdings and besieged Gesoriacum (Bolougne - the Classis Britannica main base), Carausius had already started to build a replacement but smaller, Fleet Headquarters at Pevensey in 290AD and a second fort at Hythe to defend the iron exporting from the Rother, Brede, Tillingham iron production areas.
+In 293 AD, when the Caesar Constantius Chlorus recaptured his Gallic holdings and besieged Gesoriacum (Bolougne - the Classis Britannica main base), Carausius had already started to build a replacement but smaller, Fleet Headquarters at Pevensey that was finished about 290AD and a second fort was constructed at Hythe to defend the iron exporting from the Rother, Brede, Tillingham iron production areas.

 Pevensey was completed about 290AD and is the largest Roman Shore fort in Britain covering about 3.7 hectares, and nowadays it contains a Norman Castle similar to that at Bodiam but in less good repair.